elstamey/elstamey.github.io/presentations/cleaverStarterDeck/deck.md

 --

+DENIED FORM IMAGE

 Instead of putting the form in the trash, we can reconsider it.

 --
+When a student hasn't paid fees, or completed their registration, their request is put on HOLD

-Instead of reviewing the pile of HOLD forms and manually checking the student's record, we can register the event that a hold is lifted.
+Instead of reviewing all forms in a HOLD state to see if they can proceed, An event can tell us the hold is lifted.

+That Hold Removed event can trigger the request to be reviewed by an administrator.

 --

-That Hold Removed event can trigger the request to be reviewed by an administrator.
+# Enter Event Sourcing

 --